HaydnAdlong/Hubbard-Interaction-Optical-Lattices/README.md

 # Microscopic calculation of Hubbard parameters for ultracold atoms for quantum gas microscopes
 A package for the calculation of the Hubbard on-site interaction U for cold atoms for quantum gas microscopes.
 This package is written in *Mathematica* and is currently applicable to quasi-1D and quasi-2D square optical lattices.

+## Basics of the physics

+The Hubbard U term is calculated such that the Hubbard scattering amplitude `fHubbard` reproduces the exact scattering amplitude `fexact` for two atoms.
+In particular for relative and centre-of-mass quasi-momentum `p` and `q`, respectively, the scattering amplitudes are equated in the limit of `p` to zero.
+This packages, automates the calculation and equating of the Hubbard and exact scattering amplitudes.

-For technical details on the code, please see the associated research paper freely available on the arXiv.
+For more details please see the associated research paper freely available on the arXiv.

  ## Using the package

  ### Getting started
- To begin decide on the relevant package:
+ To begin, decide on the relevant package:
  - **1DHubbardParameters** for quasi-1D optical lattices
  - **2DHubbardParameters** for quasi-2D square optical lattices